Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Study Methodology

-Based on the interaction ways offered by different LLMs (Table~\ref{tab:model-summary}), we implement them as follows.
-(1) Released models (LANCE, InCoder): we ran them on a \textit{32}-Core workstation with an Intel Xeon Platinum \textit{8280} CPU, \textit{256} GB RAM, and \textit{4}x NVIDIA GeForce RTX \textit{3090} GPUs in Ubuntu \textit{20.04.4} LTS.
-(2) APIs (ChatGPT, Davinci): we called their official APIs to generate the logging statement by providing the following prompt: \textit{Please complete the incomplete logging statement at the logging point: [Code with corresponding logging point]}.
-(3) Plugins (Copilot, CodeGeex, TabNine, CodeWhisperer): we purchased accounts for each author to obtain the logging statement manually at the logging point that starts with the original logging API (e.g., \fixedwidth{log.}).
-Such a process forces these plugins to generate logging statements instead of other functional codes.
+(1) Released models (Llama2, LANCE, InCoder, StarCoder, CodeLlama): we ran them on a \textit{32}-Core workstation with an Intel Xeon Platinum \textit{8280} CPU, \textit{256} GB RAM, and \textit{4}x NVIDIA GeForce RTX \textit{4090} GPUs in Ubuntu \textit{20.04.4} LTS, using the default bit precision settings for each model.

+(2) APIs (ChatGPT, Davinci): we called their official APIs to generate the logging statement by providing the following instruction: \textit{Please complete the incomplete logging statement at the logging point: [Code with corresponding logging point]}.
+As we discussed in Sec. \ref{sec:rq3}, we choose the median value of all metrics across the top five instructions, as determined by voting, to approximate the instructions most commonly utilized by developers.
+We set its temperature to 0 so that ChatGPT would generate the same output for the same query to ensure reproducibility.
+For ChatGPT and Davinci, we use the public APIs provided by OpenAI with \textit{gpt-3.5-turbo-0301} and \textit{text-davinci-003}, respectively.

+(3) Plugins (Copilot, CodeGeeX, TabNine, CodeWhisperer): we purchased accounts for each author to obtain the logging statement manually at the logging point that starts with the original logging API (e.g., \fixedwidth{log.}).
+This starting point forces these plugins to generate logging statements instead of other functional codes.

+For conventional logging approaches, we reproduced them based on the replication packages released by the authors, or the paper descriptions if the replication package is missing.
+For all experiments that may introduce randomness, to avoid potential random bias, we repeat them three times and report the median results following previous works~\cite{khan2022guidelines,xu2023prompting,huang2023not}.